Create a Trailhead Playground

 Additionally, My Domain is already active in every Trailhead Playground.
 My Domain is required to create custom Lightning components and set up single sign-on (SSO) in an org.
 To learn more about My Domain, check out this help article.
 To learn how to activate it in your production org, see the User Authentication module.

 If you’d rather use an existing DE org, though, we understand.
-Just choose Log in to a Developer Edition from the dropdown in any hands-on challenge, and enter the credentials for your DE org.
+Just click the name of your org at the bottom of any hands-on challenge or project step and then click Connect Org and log in to your DE org.
 Once you’ve linked your DE org to your Trailhead account, you’ll be able to launch it from any hands-on challenge.

 Once you've created a Trailhead account with your Salesforce account or a linked social account, we’ve done all the hard work for you!
 A Trailhead Playground is created automatically and linked to your Trailhead account.